 - UNACCEPTABLE CONDUCT Any person who the company has reasonable grounds to believe is intoxicated and/or likely to act in a riotous, disorderly, disruptive, unsafe or offensive manner may be refused access to, and/or may be required to leave, the company’s trains, stations and/or other premises.

-- Children under fourteen years of age are only permitted to enter the company’s trains, stations or other premises when accompanied by a responsible adult.
+- Children under sixteen years of age are only permitted to enter the company’s trains, stations or other premises when accompanied by a responsible adult.

 Conditions of sale